ibm-cloud-docs/Cloudant/api/replication.md

 ```
 {: codeblock}

-*Example of using the command line to send a request to start a replication:*
+### Example of using the command line to send a request to start a replication

 ```sh
 curl -H "Content-Type: application/json" -X POST "http://$ACCOUNT.cloudant.com/_replicate" -d @replication-doc.json